FullEnrich vs. Clay Comparison

 The enrichment-only problem

 FullEnrich and Clay both address a real pain point: single data providers miss too many contacts.
-When one vendor covers 40–60% of your target list, you're leaving half your addressable market untouched.
+When one vendor covers 40-60% of your target list, you are leaving half your addressable market untouched.

 FullEnrich solves this the simplest way possible.
 Upload a CSV with names and companies, click enrich, and the platform queries 20+ vendors one by one until it finds a verified email or phone number.
 The triple verification layer removes up to 32% of bad emails before they reach you, producing a sub-1% bounce rate on valid addresses.
 For US and Canada phone numbers, a telecom partnership verifies that the number belongs to the named person.

 Both approaches improve coverage.
 But coverage is table stakes.
-Knowing a prospect's email address doesn't tell you whether they're evaluating solutions, what their buying committee looks like, or which signals predict a closed deal.
+Knowing a prospect's email address does not tell you whether they are evaluating solutions, what their buying committee looks like, or which signals predict a closed deal.
 That requires intelligence, not just data.

 FullEnrich wins on simplicity and cost